hershmire/test-github/README.md

-Test Github rebase and commit
+Test Github merge and commit